Egyptian Americans: Relations with Egypt

-Recently the Egyptian government has ramped up efforts to increase ties with its expatriate community, as it seeks to capitalize on the possibility of increased foreign direct investment, and multilateral business by wealthy Egyptians abroad.
-The Egyptian government has actively been encouraging investment in its economy, and views the Egyptians diaspora as an important source of income through remittances sent home to family members.
-Over the past few years, the Egyptian American Businessmen's Association has maintained a continual presence in Egypt, with representative delegates visiting Egypt on a regular basis and meeting with officials as well as conversing with local MPs on various economic matters.
-The Union of Egyptians is an organization created with the primary aim of meeting Egyptian needs abroad by securing economic links with the homeland.
-Several organizations also prefer focusing on educational and cultural ties between Egyptian Americans and their home country.

 In 2001, Universal Union of Egyptian Expatriates was created in order to help Egyptian Expatriates.
 Today, more than 6 million Egyptians live, work and study abroad are connected.
-A fair percentage of Egyptian Expatriates settled in the USA.
+A fair percentage of Egyptian Expatriates settled in the US.
 Almost 70–75% of Egyptian Expatriates holding the membership of the UUEE are Muslims and 25–30% are Coptic.

 On February 11, 2012, a coalition of American Egyptians from around the United States launched a new advocacy organization, the American Egyptian Strategic Alliance.